 Best Colic Drops

-I know, this one’s a bit confusing because it has the words gripe water in there.
+I know this one’s a bit confusing because it has the words gripe water in there.
 It technically is a gripe water, aimed at getting rid of colic.

 Parents rave about this stuff all over the internet.
 Many claim that their child felt better and showed symptoms of relief within only hours.
+Do you have any experiences to share?
+If so, feel free to post them in the comments below!

-Colic Calm is FDA approved, gentle on the stomach, and completely free of harsh chemicals, including simethicone, and animal products.
+Colic Calm is FDA approved, gentle on the stomach, and completely free of harsh chemicals, including simethicone and animal products.

 Here's another great option to try.
 Gerber Probiotic Drops are meant to be given five times a day, and are marketed for breastfed, or partially breastfed babies.
 You can find lots of positive gerber colic drops reviews online.